gregorhaywood/OCR/Viterbi/README.md

 These scripts use the Viterbi algorithm to find spaces in images.
 Tests have yielded good results against truth transcripts.

 ## Scripts
 All scripts contain their own help menus (via -h).
 Models are stored as csv files.
+The heavy lifting is performed by the viterbi module, the requirements of which are given in viterbi/requirements.txt.

     $ ./mm-train.py [-h] -m MODEL -o OUT FILE [FILE ...]
 Train an existing MODEL on FILE(s), storing the results in DIR.